Home Improvement and Commercial Contractor Disputes

 Can I get an award for my attorney fees?

 It depends.
-The general rule in Pennsylvania is, each party pays his or her own attorney fees to litigate a dispute, unless there the contract provides for it or there is some statute that provides otherwise.
+The general rule in Pennsylvania is, each party pays his or her own attorney fees to litigate a dispute.
+An exception exists where the parties agree otherwise.
 Thus, you should talk to construction law attorneys to answer this.
 However, as mentioned, attorney fees may be recoverable in some instances.
 One example is HICPA (above) or another consumer protection statute, such as Pennsylvania’s Unfair Trade Practices and Consumer Protection Law (UTPCPL), attorney fees may be recoverable.

 Will the case get settled?